MuhammedBuyukkinaci/General-IT-Notes/MachineLearningSystemDesignInterview/README.md

 ![](./reference_images/028.png)

 18) Self attention ignores the sequential nature of the input.
+It sees the input as a set rather than a sequence.
 If we give "I have the car" instead of "the car I have", it will give the same result in the permuted way.
 Self attention is permutation equivariant.

 19) A basic implementation of self attention.
 From [here](https://peterbloem.nl/blog/transformers)